Joakim Jo Bonnier

 - Not Active

-He was born on 31st of January 1930 in Stockholm, to a wealthy and famous family.
+He was born on January 30, 1930, in Stockholm, to a wealthy and famous family.
 His father was University professor of genetics while many members of his family were in the publishing business.
 However, Bonnier had an easy childhood and had all the opportunities to have good academical career.
-He attended Oxford University, spoke six languages, later also studied in Paris, but motorsport was his love and passion.
+He attended Oxford University, spoke six languages, later also studied in Paris, but motorsport was his love and passion

 As a teenager, Jo began racing in Sweden, riding a Harley-Davidson.
 In 1951, he debuted in rally racing driving a Simca, also was successful in ice racing driving a Citroen and Alfa Romeo, but offroad racing wasn’t what he really wanted.
 In a meantime, he served in the Navy for three years before starting a serious racing career.